How Cambodia's backpacker haven became a Chinese casino mecca

 Many of the limited jobs left for locals are tough and dangerous, says Athit Kong, a trade unionist.
 "On the construction sites, Chinese workers take on all the qualified jobs," he says.
 "Cambodians are only hired to do menial work."

 In Sihanoukville, many local laborers wear sneakers and work without helmets.
 They tie T-shirts around their mouths to protect themselves against dust.
 "We have quite stringent laws regarding worker safety in Cambodia, but they are rarely enforced," Kong says.
-CNN contacted the Cambodian Ministry of Land Management, Urban Planning and Construction about allegations workers lack proper safety equipment, but did not receive a reply.
+CNN contacted the Cambodian Ministry of Land Management, Urban Planning and Cons

-The workers usually live within the compound they are constructing.
-"This is a major safety hazard," Kong adds.
-"A half-finished structure can come